GFynbo/100DaysofCode/Round1.md

 Didn't spend as much time today as I would have liked, but I manage to add and implement the Delete feature for existing recipes pretty quickly.
 ***
 *Fun progress, more tomorrow*

+## Day 45 - January 21st, 2018
+Was able to implement a functional version of an edit button for the recipes pretty quickly.
+The edit function allows you to change all aspects of the existing recipes and once the app closes it saves these changes as well.
+***
+*Quick progress, more tomorrow*